ThomasTVV/carpair/README.md

 ```

 ## Running the license place recognition on the gathered images

-Run the following command in the anpr folder to run the ANPR which ultimately outputs the correctly identified numberplates to the database
+Run the following command in the carpair/anpr folder to run the ANPR which ultimately outputs the correctly identified numberplates to the database

 ```c
 python anpr.py
 ```

 ## Scrape MVA to get data corresponding to the numberplate gathered from the ANPR